Ethern-Myth/use-dynamic-hook/README.md

 * Implementation:

-    Standard React hooks are implemented and maintained by the React team and are part of the React library. useDynamicHook is a custom hook created by users.
+    Standard React hooks are implemented and maintained by the React team and are part of the React library. useDynamicHook is a custom hook created by Ethern Myth.
 It is implemented by users according to their specific needs and requirements and is not part of the React library.

 <br/>